 Inversions are yoga poses where the heart is higher from the ground than the head.
+So this includes poses like Supported Shoulder Stand with a folded blanket under the shoulders, Legs up the Wall pose and even Downward Facing Dog and standing forward bends

-Let us explore some of the benefits of being upside down
+Let us explore some of the benefits of being upside down.

 Inversions like Shoulderstand, Headstand, Handstand and Forearm Balance strengthen the arms, legs, back and core abdominal muscles.